alexmancheno/alexmancheno.github.io/Labs/lab06.md

 10. Use the `selectionSort()` to sort the integer array that was read from `input06.txt`.

-11. Fill in the `main()` method so that when the program runs, the following output appears as follows:
+11. Fill in the `main()` method so that when the program runs, the output appears as follows:
 ```
 Before sorting: [123, 75, 43, 221, 325, 6, 117, 763, 83, 785, 21, 775, 425, 647]
 After sorting: [6, 21, 43, 75, 83, 117, 123, 221, 325, 425, 647, 763, 775, 785]